CAD$3,289.14 Original price was: CAD$3,289.14.CAD$2,239.41Current price is: CAD$2,239.41.

 | Power Consumption (Avg / Max) | 22.9 W / 27.9 W |

-DataCenter360.ca stocks Region A units (North American certification) in Canada.
-Orders placed before the daily cutoff ship same day; most Canadian destinations receive delivery within 24 hours.
-As a Fortinet Select Partner, we supply the hardware and the matching W080F-series service licenses, so you can bring the full stack on one order without chasing multiple vendors.
+DataCenter360.ca carries Region A inventory in Canada.
+Orders placed before the daily shipping cutoff leave the same day; most Canadian addresses receive delivery the next business day at no additional freight charge.
+As a Fortinet Select Partner, we supply both the FWF-80F-2R-A hardware and the W080F-series service licenses, so the full stack arrives on one invoice without juggling separate suppliers.

-No. The FWF-80F-2R does not include an internal SSD.
-Logs must be forwarded to FortiAnalyzer, FortiCloud, or a syslog server.
-If local log retention is a hard requirement — for compliance audits or sites with limited WAN — the FWF-81F-2R-A adds a 128 GB SSD in the same chassis, at a slightly higher price.
+No. The FWF-80F-2R has no internal SSD, so logs must be sent to FortiAnalyzer, FortiCloud, or an external syslog server.
+If local log retention is a hard requirement, the FWF-81F-2R-A includes 128 GB of SSD storage in the same physical chassis.
+Both models are otherwise specification-identical on the firewall and wireless sides.

 | Weight | 2.72 kg |